Lawrence H. Landweber

 Vita

-Dr. Landweber's first networking project, TheoryNet, involved an email system for theoretical computer scientists.
-In 1979, he proposed and later led the CSNET (Computer Science Network) project.
-The goal of CSNET was a network for all US university, industry and government computer research groups.
-Funded by NSF in 1981, CSNET provided an early large-scale community network based on Internet technology.
-Landweber served as Chair of the project during its implementation phase and also led a technical project that designed and implemented an early network-based directory system, "the CSNET nameserver."
-By 1984, over 180 university, industrial, and government computer science departments were participating in CSNET.
+Early in his career, Dr. Landweber worked on the theory of computing, serving as Chair of the ACM Special Interest Group on Automata and Computability (SIGACT).
+His work in the 1960s on solving infinite regular games is the foundation on which much current work on temporal program synthesis, is based.
+Since 1977, he has worked on computer networks.
+Dr. Landweber's first networking project in 1977, TheoryNet, involved an email system for theoretical computer scientists.
+In 1979, he proposed the CSNET (Computer Science Network) project.
+The goal was a network for all US university, industry and government computer research groups.
+Funded by NSF in 1981, CSNET provided the first "large-scale" community network based on Internet technology and was an important precursor to the NSFNET.
+Landweber served as the first Chair of the project and also co-led a project that designed and implemented an early network-based directory system, "the CSNET nameserver."
+By 1984, over 180 university, industry, and government computer science departments were participating.
+Concurrently, his team developed one of the first Internet protocol implementations (1981-84, IBM VM systems).
+Later, he worked with NSF on the development of the NSFNET, the first backbone for the Internet.

+From 1987 to 1992, he led the Wisconsin component of the NSF-DARPA Gigabit Testbed Project This research project accelerated the commercial development of fiber-optic gigabit speed networks.
+Until 2008, he participated in the NSF-funded 100x100 project, whose goal was to redesign the Internet to accommodate 100 million homes connected at 100 Mbps.
 In the 1990s he helped initiate the Internet Society's Workshops for Developing Countries.
 These workshops were a key factor in the spread of the Internet to developing countries.
-Later he collaborated on the plan for what became the USAID Leland Initiative, the program that has played a major role in bringing the Internet to Africa.
+Later he collaborated on the plan for what became the USAID Leland Initiative, the program that played a major role in bringing the Internet to Africa.
 While President of the Internet Society, he initiated the ISOC proposal to revise the governance of the Domain Name System and assisted in the formation of ICANN.
+He has been a member of the CCIRN, the Coordinating Committee on Intercontinental Research Networks, the Office of Technology Assessment Advisory Panel on Information Technology and Research, three NSF division scientific advisory committees, and National Research Council committees on Computer-Computer Communication Protocols, The Future of the NREN, and Information Technology Strategy for the Library of Congress.